VjayV/key-guardian/README.md

 This project is currently a proof-of-concept.
 Future iterations will focus on:
 * **Concurrency:** Moving AI inference to a separate thread to ensure the keystroke listener never "hangs."
 * **Context Awareness:** Tracking active windows to avoid logging in non-messaging apps.
-* **State Sync:** Implementing a smarter buffer that handles text highlighting, Ctrl+A, and bulk deletions.

 ## ⚖️ License
 Distributed under the MIT License.